Morton Peto: Career

 When his uncle died in 1830, Peto and his older cousin, Thomas Grissell (who had been a partner to his uncle for five years), went into partnership.
 The firm of Grissell and Peto (1830–1847) built many well-known buildings in London, including the Reform Club, the Oxford & Cambridge Club, the Lyceum, St James's Theatre and Hungerford Market at Charing Cross.
-In addition, they built Nelson's Column and the new Houses of Parliament (1843) and the vast infrastructure project of the London brick sewer.
+In addition, they built Nelson's Column the new Houses of Parliament (1843) and the vast infrastructure project of the London brick sewer.

 Another project, in 1848, was the Bloomsbury Baptist Chapel, the first Baptist church with spires in London.
 Tradition has it that the Crown Commissioner was reluctant to lease the land to nonconformists because of their "dull, spire-less architecture".
 Peto is said to have exclaimed, "A spire, my Lord?
 We shall have two!"
 The church had twin spires until 1951, when they were removed as unsafe.

 Railway works

 In 1834 Peto saw the potential of the newly developing railways and dissolved the connection with his uncle's building firm.
 He and his cousin Grissell founded a business as an independent railway contractor.
 His firm's first railway work was to build two stations in Curzon Street, Birmingham.
-Next the firm built its first line of track, the Hanwell and Langley section of the Great Western Railway, which included the Wharncliffe Viaduct.
+Next, the firm built its first line of track, the Hanwell and Langley section of the Great Western Railway, which included the Wharncliffe Viaduct.

-Grissell became increasingly nervous of the risks taken by Peto, and in 1846 dissolved the partnership.
+Grissell became increasingly nervous about the risks taken by Peto, and in 1846 dissolved the partnership.

 Peto and Betts

 In 1848 Peto and Edward Betts (who had married Peto's sister Ann) entered into a formal partnership and together they were to work on a large number of railway contracts.
-Frequently, they also working in partnership with Thomas Brassey.
+Frequently, they also worked in partnership with Thomas Brassey.

 In 1854 during the Crimean War Peto, Betts and Brassey constructed the Grand Crimean Central Railway between Balaklava and Sevastopol to transport supplies to the troops at the front line.

 In February 1855 the British government recognised Peto for his wartime services; he was made Baronet of Somerleyton Hall in the County of Suffolk.
 King Frederick VII of Denmark honoured Peto for establishing the Flensburg–Husum–Tönning Railway Company and its construction of railways in the Duchy of Schleswig, which led to a growing export/import trade with the port of Lowestoft.
 Another project abroad was the Homburg Railway built from 1859 to 1860.

 The Peto and Betts partnership became insolvent in 1866 due to a combination of the failure of the bank, Overend, Gurney and Company, and their involvement in the failure of the London Chatham and Dover Railway.